nextflow-io/patterns/README.md

 	nextflow run env_vars.nf

 #### 4. Read FASTA files

-Basic example showing how to read a multi FASTA file 10 sequences at time.
+Basic example showing how to read a multi FASTA file, splitting it into chunks containing 10 sequences by using the `splitFasta` operator.

 Run the example with this command:

 	nextflow run read_fasta.nf

+Read more about [splitFasta](http://www.nextflow.io/docs/latest/operator.html#splitfasta) operator.

 #### 5. Parse FASTA file into records

-This example shows how parse a multi fasta file into records and access sequence attributes by using the `splitFasta` operator.
+This example shows how parse a multi fasta file into records and access each sequence properties by using the `splitFasta` operator.

 Run the example with this command: